UTexas

 Living the Longhorn Life

-Living the Longhorn Life provides inclusive, innovative, and sustainable programming that is free to the UT Austin student body in an effort to build campus morale, bridge peer to peer relationships and cultivate individual sense of belonging.
+Living the Longhorn Life provides innovative, and sustainable programming that is free to the UT Austin student body in an effort to build campus morale, bridge peer to peer relationships and cultivate individual sense of belonging.
 They provide social spaces to reduce student stress levels associated with virtual learning and college adjustment issues.

 Sorority and Fraternity Life